Men's rights movement: Organizations

-Online activism
+Online presence

 The men's rights movement has become more vocal and more organized since the development of the Internet, where activists tend to congregate.
-Men's-rights websites and forums have proliferated within the online manosphere.
-Paul Elam's site A Voice for Men (AVFM) functions as a central point of discussion and organization for men's-rights issues.
-Other sites dedicated to men's rights are the Fathers Rights Foundation, MGTOW.com (Men Going Their Own Way), and several Reddit forums such as /r/MensRights and /r/TheRedPill.
+Men's rights websites and forums have proliferated within the online manosphere.
+While some of the groups have adversarial relationships with one another, they tend to be united in their misogyny, promotion of masculinity, and opposition to feminism.

 Men's rights proponents often use the red pill and blue pill metaphor from the film The Matrix to identify each other online; those who accept the idea that men are the oppressed victims of a misandrist society are said to have "taken the red pill".
-While some of the groups have adversarial relationships with one another, they tend to be united in their misogyny, promotion of masculinity, and opposition to feminism.
+Paul Elam's site A Voice for Men (AVFM) functions as a central point of discussion and organization for men's rights issues.
+Other sites dedicated to men's rights are Fathers [sic] Rights Foundation, MGTOW.com (Men Going Their Own Way), and several Reddit forums such as /r/MensRights and /r/TheRedPill.